 It's time for a revolution in this country.
 For far too long we have labored under the crushing weight of state-endorsed sports-obsession.
 For too long we have suffered from the oppression of the elitest athletic groups in our schools.
 Our schools are supposed to be places of learning.
 They are supposed to be sanctuaries of education.
 But they have been dominated by the political sports faction until the ideals of education have been all but extinguished.
 Yes, there are instructors who emphasize learning over athletics but they are in a constant struggle with the athletic director and his cadre of brown-shirts for funds and support.
 What is the first thing that catches your attention as you approach a high school?
 A life-sized picture of the school's sports team mascot!
 What's the first thing you see when you enter a high school's front door?
 Trophies!
 Cabinet after cabinet of sports trophies!
 Why?
 What message does that send?

 I don't understand this culture of ignorance.
 Less than 10% of the school body ever belongs to the privileged class.
 Yet we all go along and accept what's shoveled out at assemblies.
 We all just accept that we're second class citizens and that's just the way it is.
-We're so accustomed to our position and stature that we don't even question this insanity!
+We're so accustomed to our position and stature that we don't even raise our heads to question this insanity!